How do I publish my mobile app or game in China? What do I need to provide to complete distribution?

 Since the process of distributing mobile apps and games in China is becoming more and more complicated, we thought it would be the perfect time to summarize the current app distribution procedures.

-At the moment, foreign app companies/developers have two options when it comes to distributing apps in China.
+At the moment, foreign app companies/developers have two options when it comes to distributing apps and games in China.

 What are the current options?